 "It's part of our mission at Hamden Hall to teach students social responsibility.
 Each of our service projects throughout the year helps our students do this in a developmentally appropriate way," said Lower School Director Lorri Carroll.

 In the Middle School, community service is built into the curriculum.
 Students prepare and serve meals in what is knows as our Life Is Delicious community service project for a local homeless shelter.
+Since the program’s inception during the 2011-2012 academic year, 3070 meals have been served.
 They also help maintain urban gardens in Greater New Haven.

 Many of the Upper School's community service projects are sponsored and coordinated by Hamden Hall's chapter of Interact, a Rotary-sponsored youth service program that is recognized throughout the world.
 Other efforts are coordinated by Peer Leaders, the American Red Cross Club, and many others.